JinHao-L/crud-application/README.md

 This repo consists of an implementation of a CRUD Application under the NUS CS3219 module.

+***Note: This branch consists of task C implementation and is not deployed to prevent confusion for markers of task B***

 # NoteKeeper
 A [note service](https://notekeeper-3219.netlify.app/) for you to share notes publicly